Last date modified: 2026-Apr-17

 3. Finding relevant documents (retrieval step)

 Each question is matched against the text indexed from the identified documents. aiR Assist performs a similarity search to identify the most relevant content.
-The documents are divided into smaller passages, and the system selects the top results that best correspond to the question.
+The documents are divided into smaller passages, and the system selects results that are estimated to correspond most closely to the question.

 4. Generating the answer (generation step)

-The selected passages, along with the original question and system prompt, are passed to the LLM (GPT-4o).
-The model uses this retrieved context to generate a coherent, concise, and well-supported answer, including up to 25 citations and references to the original sources.
+The selected passages, along with the original question and system prompt, are passed to the LLM.
+The model uses this retrieved context to generate a response intended to be coherent, concise, and supported by retrieved content, including up to 25 citations and references to the original sources.

 Diagram showing user worflow and Relativity back end process